Let's Dance (David Bowie album): Songs

 Commentators characterise the songs on Let's Dance as post-disco, dance, dance-rock, new wave and dance-pop.
 Consequence of Sound calls the record "the sound in favour of pure disco, dance, and funk with Bowie coming down to earth" and that Bowie built upon the post-punk and new wave sound of its predecessor.
-The author James E. Perone notes the blues-edge inflicted by Vaughan, praising his contributions on "Modern Love", "China Girl" and "Without You".
+The author James E. Perone notes the blues-edge added by Vaughan, praising his contributions on "Modern Love", "China Girl" and "Without You".
 In an interview with Details magazine in 1991, Bowie described the album as "a rediscovery of white-English-ex-art-school-student-meets-black-American-funk, a refocusing of Young Americans (1975)".
 The artist Tanja Stark sees the commercial tempo of the album masking the lyrical continuity of Bowie's ongoing narratives of spiritual struggle and death anxieties.